The Lagos State Commissioner for Health, Prof. Akin Abayomi, says the state recorded six COVID-19-related deaths within two days.

 He further said that 56,127 of the infected people had recovered in communities, while 4,399 had recovered in the state’s COVID-19 isolation centres.

-Earlier, Abayomi, said that the state was currently under severe stress and strain of COVID-19 third wave with the emergence of between 100 and 300 new cases daily.
+Earlier, Abayomi, said that the state was currently under a severe stress and strain of COVID-19 third wave, with emergence of between 100 and 300 new cases daily.

-He said that isolation facilities were filled up and being overstretched necessitating the creation of more spaces to accommodate patients.
+He said that isolation facilities were filled up and overstretched, necessitating creation of more spaces to accommodate patients.

 “It is therefore important to continue to adhere to non-pharmaceutical interventions and build indigenous capacity to be less vulnerable, but be more resilient to deal with shocks,” he said.

-He advised that the elbow greeting should be adhered to as COVID-19 was a contact contagion.
+He advised that the elbow greeting should be adhered to as COVID-19 is a contact contagion.

-Abayomi stressed that COVID-19 safety protocols should be strictly adhered to as the practice of handshaking still poses a high risk for transmission of the virus.
+Abayomi stressed that COVID-19 safety protocols should be strictly adhered to as practice of handshaking still poses high risk for transmission of the virus.
+(NAN)